Building your freelance proofreader website

 Cookie policy

 Cookies are small pieces of information stored on a visitor's device.
 Many websites use them without realising it.
+Examples include:

 • website analytics tools